Megan Collado is a director at AcademyHealth, where she manages a number of Robert Wood Johnson Foundation gra... Read Bio

 The Robert Wood Johnson Foundation (RWJF) is launching a new signature research program: Health Data for Action: Leveraging Health Data for Actionable Insights (HD4A), supported by AcademyHealth.
 HD4A aims to reduce the barriers researchers often face in accessing data by serving as a conduit between data owners and interested researchers.
 Through the HD4A funding opportunity, RWJF will make valuable data from unique data owners available to researchers.
 Join this webinar to hear from staff at the Foundation, AcademyHealth, and the data experts to learn about how HD4A fits with the Foundation’s efforts to build a Culture of Health and more about this specific funding opportunity.

-HD4A will release its first Call for Proposals (CFP) on April 19 with a submission deadline of May 24.
+HD4A released its first Call for Proposals (CFP) on April 19 with a submission deadline of May 24.
 Applicants under this CFP will select one of two datasets—data from the Health Care Cost Institute or from athenahealth.

 - Health Care Cost Institute (HCCI)